• Skip to primary navigation

 Almond paste added to the pan.

-Keep scraping the sides of the pan and add the solidified milk back to the pan.
+Keep scraping the sides of the pan at regular intervals and add the solidified milk back to the pan.

 The preferred consistency of the kheer should be like that of custard.